Create a Drawing Application using Python Tkinter

 Eraser Size Selection

-As for the selection of brush size, user should able to select the eraser size too.
+As for the selection of brush size, the user should able to select the eraser size too.
 Update the `select_eraser_size()` function with the following code.

 def select_eraser_size():